 3. Something about your profile convinces me that you’re going to try to sell me something or otherwise impose on me.

-Over the years, I’ve received quite a few invitations to connect that included asking me for a date.
-Sometimes they’ve been graphically lewd and creepy invitations.
+Over the years, I’ve received quite a few of these invitations.
+Sometimes they’ve been graphically lewd and downright scary.